tarikh/newsletter_summary/README.md

 - Automatically fetches emails tagged with "ai-newsletter" from your Gmail account
 - Extracts and analyzes content from multiple newsletter sources
-- Identifies key topics and trends across newsletters using advanced NLP techniques
+- Identifies key topics and trends across newsletters using advanced LLM techniques
-- **Contextual Summarization & NER:** For each topic, extracts key entities (ORG, PERSON, PRODUCT, etc.), event-related sentences, and context snippets using spaCy and sumy, and provides these to the LLM for richer, more actionable summaries
-- Prioritizes recent content and breaking news (configurable)
 - Uses Anthropic's Claude AI or OpenAI's GPT-4.1 to generate summaries focused on practical applications and real-world impact (OpenAI is now the default)
 - Outputs a markdown report with the top AI developments, why they matter, and actionable insights
 - Includes links to newsletter sources and a brief methodology section
-- **Modular codebase**: Authentication, fetching, NLP, LLM analysis, and reporting are now in separate modules for easier maintenance and extension
+- **Modular codebase**: Authentication, fetching, LLM analysis, and reporting are in separate modules for easier maintenance and extension
-- **Two approaches available**: A streamlined direct-to-LLM approach (default) or traditional NLP-based topic extraction + LLM analysis

 ## Newsletter Website Cache & Review Workflow